Jack London Improvement District Leadership

 Peter is a native of San Francisco, resident of Oakland for the past 25 years, and resident Jack London since the summer of 2013.
 His twin son and daughter are products of the Oakland schools.
 Peter is also a Cal graduate and has a MA in City and Regional Planning and MS in Transportation Engineering from the University of Pennsylvania.
 Peter’s 30 year professional career has been in the development and execution of major transportation infrastructure projects around the world primarily including major rail and airport projects.
 Prior to his current position, Peter was the Manager of Extension Planning for BART and has held several senior management positions at international multi-disciplinary engineering firms.
 Currently he is the Director of Strategic Infrastructure for Global Consulting Services at Autodesk, Inc. If Peter is not on a plane traveling to some corner of the globe, you can find him running the streets and trails of Oakland, or kayaking in the Oakland Estuary.
 Peter is a Board Member of Run for a Better Oakland (RBO) a non-profit organization dedicated to teach k-12 Oakland Students (primarily from disadvantaged households) healthy lifestyles through running.

 Jenni joined the Jack London Improvement District Board of Directors in April 2015.
-As the General Manager of Jack London Square for Cushman & Wakefield, Jenni oversees the management, marketing, accounting, engineering, janitorial, security and landscaping departments for more than 15 square blocks of mixed use commercial real estate and common area for Ellis Partners and the Port of Oakland.
+As the General Manager of Jack London Square with CIM Group, Jenni oversees the management, marketing, accounting, engineering, janitorial, security and landscaping departments for more than 15 square blocks of mixed use commercial real estate and common area for Ellis Partners and the Port of Oakland.
 Prior to joining Cushman & Wakefield, Jenni spent over 9 years with Sunset Development Company as a Senior Property Manager at Bishop Ranch in San Ramon, an office park boasting over 600 thriving companies in more than 30 industries.
 In this role she acted as Portfolio Manager for over a million square feet of Class A office space, and oversaw all operations as well as capital and tenant improvements.

 Bill worked as CEO and Director of Marketing and Business Development for FME Architecture + Design for 12 years.
 He is on the Board of SPUR, serving as Chair of the Individual Membership Committee, Chair of the Building Rental Committee, on the Silver SPUR luncheon Committee, Business Membership Committee and committees investigating SPUR’s opening an office in Oakland.
 Bill also serves on City of Hope’s Northern California Real Estate Fundraising Council, most recently as Event Day Chair.
 Prior to FME, Bill worked as VP of Events and Development for the San Francisco Chamber of Commerce, General Manager of SkyDeck at the Embarcadero Center, VP of Sales for the Red and White Fleet, Director of Sales at Marine World Africa USA and Director of Sales at Golden Gate Fields and Cal Expo Racing Associations.
 Bill owns a condo and lives in the Jack London District of Oakland.